SoumiaEl/TeleroboticsVR/README.md

 ## Acknowledgements

 This project makes use of components from the [Unity Robotics Hub](https://github.com/Unity-Technologies/Unity-Robotics-Hub), which is an open-source project provided by Unity Technologies.
 The Unity Robotics Hub is licensed under the Apache License 2.0.
-We are thankful to Unity Technologies and the contributors of the Unity Robotics Hub for their work and for making it publicly available.

 ## License